rodydavis/Code-Copy/README.md

 # Cody Copy

-Figma plugin to copy code in various formats.
+Figma plugin to copy code in various formats with the goal of providing variables when possible and making it accessible by default.

 ## Supported